Stepan Kalinin: Service during World War II

 At the beginning of World War II he was appointed commander of the 24th Army, which was formed from district troops on June 28, 1941.
 In early July, the army began moving in echelons to the front, where it formed the reserve of the Headquarters of the Main Command of the Red Army, and on July 14 it was included in the Front of the Reserve Armies.
 The following day July 15, Kalinin was replaced as army commander by Major General Konstantin Rakutin; in his memoirs, Kalinin hints at the role of Lavrentiy Beria in this decision.

-Beginning in July 22, 1941, Kalinin commanded an operational group of troops in the area northeast of Smolensk (“General Rakutin’s group”) consisting of two rifle divisions.
+Beginning on 22 July 1941, Kalinin commanded an operational group of troops in the area northeast of Smolensk (“General Rakutin’s group”) consisting of two rifle divisions.
 He participated in the Battle of Smolensk, in which his task force, together with similar groups of generals Ivan Maslennikov, Vasily Khomenko, Konstantin Rokossovsky and Vladimir Kachalov, launched a concentric attack on Smolensk, in order to release the troops fighting in the city area 16th and 20th armies and liberate Smolensk.
 But due to the weakness of the groups, lack of time for preparation, the timing of the attacks and the dominance of German aviation in the air, this strike did not reach its target.

 On August 3, 1941, he was appointed chief of reserve units and assistant commander of the Western Front.
 Author of a report prepared at that time by order of the Military Council of the Western Front on shortcomings in the actions of Soviet troops in the first months of the war.
 At the beginning of the German general offensive on Moscow (October 1941), he was caught in the disposition of troops and independently led several divisions that were out of contact with the headquarters of the army and front, and managed to organize their breakthrough to his own, albeit with significant losses.
 In mid-October, he was recalled to the command of the People's Commissar of Defense of the USSR and was urgently sent to Novosibirsk with the task of sending several Siberian divisions to Moscow as soon as possible.

-From December 1, 1941 he was commander of the Volga Military District, responsible for forming and training new units and formations for the front, as well as establishing the effective operation of numerous military educational institutions in the district.
+From 1 December 1941, he was commander of the Volga Military District, responsible for forming and training new units and formations for the front, as well as establishing the effective operation of numerous military educational institutions in the district.
 In June and July of 1942, he formed the 8th Reserve Army in the district, on August 15, 1942 he was appointed commander of the 66th Army created on its basis and sent with it to the Stalingrad Front.